Random Combinatorial Billiards and Stoned Exclusion Processes: Abstract

 \section{Abstract}

 We introduce and study several \emph{random combinatorial billiard trajectories}.
 Such a system, which depends on a fixed parameter $p\in(0,1)$, models a beam of light that travels in a Euclidean space, occasionally randomly reflecting off of a hyperplane in the Coxeter arrangement of an affine Weyl group with some probability that depends on the side of the hyperplane that it hits.
-In one case, we (essentially) recover Lam's reduced random walk in the limit as $p$ tends to $0$.
+In one case, we recover Lam's reduced random walk in the limit as $p$ tends to $0$.
 The investigation of our random billiard trajectories relies on an analysis of new finite Markov chains that we call \emph{stoned exclusion processes}.
 These processes have remarkable stationary distributions determined by well-studied polynomials such as ASEP polynomials, inhomogeneous TASEP polynomials, and open boundary ASEP polynomials; in many cases, it was previously not known how to construct Markov chains with these stationary distributions.
 Using multiline queues, we analyze correlations in the \emph{stoned multispecies TASEP}, allowing us to determine limit directions for reduced random billiard trajectories and limit shapes for new random growth processes for $n$-core partitions.
-Our perspective coming from combinatorial billiards naturally leads us to formulate a new variant of the ASEP on $\mathbb{Z}$ called the \emph{scan ASEP}, which we deem interesting in its own right.